 “We have not done anything wrong, nor are we against the government.
 Why is the government disbanding the market?… I would like to ask [them] to give us an answer… [They are] push[ing] us to the edge.
 That is too unfair.”Mr Koh Ah Khoon, Chairman, Association for the Recycling of the Second Hand Goods

 But the market means more than just a source of income.
 It was also where Mr Koh forged lasting friendships with fellow vendors and customers.
-Therefore, when the government announced the market’s closure without relocation arrangements, Mr Koh was evidently hard hit (see Figure 1 and quote above).
+Therefore, when the government announced the market’s closure without relocation arrangements, Mr Koh was evidently hard hit (see the quote above).
 The market space had already been halved in 2011 to make way for the construction of a new train station, displacing over 100 vendors – some of whom were his long-time friends.
 Now, it was to be cleared completely.
 This meant that this home of a few decades, holding not just Mr Koh’s livelihood but also his personal memories, would soon cease to exist.
 For many Singaporeans, it will also mean the loss of a heritage site representing a vibrant facet of urban life that is distinct from the country’s modern skyscrapers.